PureMintSoftware/Proportional-Image-Resizer/README.md

 Required Libraries
 ------------------

 It just requires Pillow.
 OS and Tkinter should already be installed in any Python installation.
-Pip commands below just in case.
 Just type the line below into your Windows Terminal in the usual way, after typing "CMD" into the Start Menu :)

 >pip install pillow tk